DLBPointon/TDB-obs-quartz/content/_index.md

 | Books | Interesting Books |

 #### How is this hosted?
-This "blog" is written with Obsidian and hosted on GitHub Pages via (Gatsby Garden)[https://github.com/binnyva/gatsby-garden/]
+This "blog" is written with Obsidian and hosted on GitHub Pages via (Quartz)[https://github.com/jackyzha0/quartz]